kjurdzinski/amplicon-multi-cutadapt-18S-16S-monitoring/README.md

 In addition to the `test` profile, the workflow comes with pre-configured profiles for:
 1) running locally on your own computer
-2) running on HPC clusters with the SLURM workload manager (_e.g._ the UPPMAX cluster), and
+2) running on HPC clusters with the SLURM workload manager (_e.g._ the UPPMAX cluster)

 To use them you specify `--profile local` and `--profile slurm` respectively.
 So